Generating C-code for neural networks

 println( c_model_code )

-The code looks quite workable.
-Let's put it into our established template, execute it, and compare it with the results of the previous functions.
+On the surface, the code looks quite functional.
+Let's put it in our established template, execute it, and compare it with the results of previous functions.

 c_code_standalone = """